Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Who are savings accounts for?

 Anyone.
-Most savings accounts are available to almost everyone, from children to adults and people from abroad to lifelong residents.
-There are also accounts that are designed for specific people, like children’s savings accounts, student savings accounts, retirement savings accounts and more.
+Most savings accounts are available to almost everyone, from children to adults, and people from abroad to lifelong US residents.
+Some accounts are designed for specific people, like children’s savings accounts, student savings accounts, retirement savings accounts and more.

 Written by